 When looking at the benefits of this more universal role, there are a ton of them, but when talking about offering a better in-branch experience, there is one benefit especially worth highlighting: the removal of siloed roles allows for one associate to help a client from the minute they enter the branch to the minute they leave, eliminating the cold hand-off and opening the door for a more high-value interaction.
 Shifting from transactional to advisory has never been this easy.

 Pro Tip: You can build the perfect branch and have an experienced team of universal bankers, but if you don’t have the right technology you won’t be able to take advantage of the universal model’s biggest benefit: flexibility.
 To maximize the universal experience in your branch, you’ll seriously want to consider a way to initiate transactions remotely, which requires a solid core integration and cash recyclers.
-Our sister company, CFM, has create two technologies to help you do just that:
+Our sister company, CFM, has created two technologies to help you do just that:

 - Remote Transaction Assist (RTA) - One way to break the chains of these peripherals is with Remote Transaction Assist (RTA), pronounced ree-ta, a CFM innovation that drives the future of retail banking by using pin pad and queuing technology to make your cash dispensers and recyclers available to all your tellers and associates–from any spot in the branch.
 Now, whether staff are standing right next to a cash machine, working in an office, or greeting in the lobby, the clients can be served from start to finish.